 Day 3: Trip to Gurudongmar Lake

 Thanks to these amazingly efficient guys, the car was rescued, the tyre changed and at 4 am, we resumed our journey to the sacred lake.
 We also discovered the reason for Dipen’s hurry.
-This was his first trip too and he wanted to be with the convoy of cars.
+This was his first trip too and he wanted to drive with the convoy of cars.
 Ten minutes into the journey, I realised that I had forgotten my camera in the hotel but I kept this embarrassing fact to myself.
 The journey was very scenic but not comfortable at all.
 And the sky being overcast, we missed out on what might have been a stunning sunrise.
 How I missed my camera!

 The road was patchy and bumpy and filled with rocks and potholes.
 Evidence of a recent landslide was visible everywhere.
 There was no tarmac and in some places there was continuous water flow over the road.
-I was very surprised that the government allows vehicles to ply on such a risky road.
-Who do we call for help if we skid off the road or if there is a breakdown?
+I was very surprised that the government allows vehicles to ply on such risky roads.
+Who do we call for help if we skid off or if there is a breakdown?
 How can you simply expect the army to bail you out in the direst of situations?
 Is that fair?

 Altitude sickness was also an issue.
 I saw some people taking their sick companions up to the army tent marked with a red cross.
 There is an army check-post at Thangu, but contrary to what we had read on TA – that army personnel come and scan every passenger for signs of sickness before allowing them to proceed – we were neither stopped nor checked by anyone.
 In fact, a friend had suggested that we carry some sweets for these jawans posted in such godforsaken places.
 She said that they feel very happy and grateful to get such gifts from the plains, especially around Dussera time.
-My packet of kaju barfi returned with me as I met no one.
+My packet of kaju barfi returned intact as we met no one.
 Maybe they were busy patrolling the Indo-Tibetan border after the intrusions by Pakistan on the western side.

 We returned to Lachen exhausted, and extremely disappointed.
 After such an arduous journey, we were expecting to see something much more spectacular.
 Strangely, I was feeling the effects of altitude sickness on my way back – a mild headache with a strange kind of numbness around my cheeks.
 We were contemplating if we should stay back in Lachen instead of driving down to Lachung, where we were to spend 3 nights.
-However, another day in Lachen seemed very unappealing and we decided to travel to Lachung (8075 ft) as per our original itinerary.
-My friends went down for lunch while I lay down in bed nursing my headache and steeling myself for another arduous road trip.
+However, another day in Lachen seemed extremely unappealing and we decided to travel to Lachung (8075 ft) as per our original itinerary.
+My friends went down for lunch while I lay down in bed nursing my headache and steeling myself for another strenuous road trip.

 The 2.5 hr drive to Lachung however was much better and the roads were quite good.
 As usual, there were waterfalls galore and lush green mountains.
 We reached our hotel in Lachung – Norling Zymkhang – on time.
 It was a small property and we liked our room a lot.
 Biggish with very clean beds.
 The windows also opened out to a great view, although there was some ugly extension work going on below.